 and the Ubud Writers and Readers Festival

-2016 Australian Poetry Slam Champion Arielle Cottingham will host the Newcastle Poetry Slam heat on Thursday 21 September at Newcastle Museum.
+2016 Australian Poetry Slam Champion Arielle Cottingham will host the Newcastle Poetry Slam heat.

 Cottingham, a writer from San Antonio, Texas, began performing spoken word in 2014 while studying at the University of Melbourne and has since developed a full-time career as a poet.